Updated November 2017.

 After the larvae have had their first meal, they will molt into nymphs.
 The nymphal stage is the most significant to people.
 Deer tick nymphs are very small (the size of the tip of your pen or a fine flake of black pepper) and are more likely to feed on larger mammals like dogs and humans.
 In the fall, the nymph deer ticks molt into adults and prepare to reproduce to start the cycle over again.

 Tick treatments begin in the spring, but before your yard is sprayed, a tick drag is commonly done.
 This is to get an idea of how serious the tick population is in your yard.
 They’re done with a white, porous strip of fabric, like a bed sheet, that is dragged across the grass, usually next to tall grass and tree lines.
 Ticks hold on to vegetation and extend their arms out to grab onto whatever walks by.
 Therefore, when the sheet comes into contact with a deer tick, they instinctively grab hold.

-After the tick drag a liquid is then sprayed around the perimeter of your yard.
-This acts like a barrier, killing any deer ticks that come into contact with it.
+After the tick drag, a liquid is then sprayed around the perimeter of your yard.
+This acts as a barrier, killing any deer ticks that come into contact with it.

 When to Start Your Deer Tick Service

 Deer tick treatments should begin in the spring since this is when females are laying their eggs.
 Wait until after the snow has melted and the ground has dried- usually in May.
 Otherwise, a perimeter yard treatment would be ineffective.

 It’s also important to treat your yard throughout the summer and in the fall, especially since this is when the nymphs molt into adults and are getting ready to reproduce.
 The idea is to treat the ticks before they lay their eggs to reduce the chance of a tick explosion next spring.